cschleiden/immuts/readme.md

 immuts
 =====

 Type-safe, generic immutable datastructure for Typescript.
-Can be used as thin wrapper over `immutablejs` (or similar libraries) or on its own.
-Does not require manually setting JS paths `["a", "b", "c"]` but allows TS autocompleted drilldown.
+Does not require manually setting JS paths `["a", "b", "c"]` and allows TS autocompleted drilldown.

 ## Changelog

+ * **0.4.0** - Removed incomplete immutablejs adapter for now
  * **0.3.0** - Improved support for working with arrays and maps

 ## Usage